OpenJML/openjml.github.io/examples/invert-injection.md

 Prove that b[a[]i]] == i and a[b[j]] == j.

-The challenge in this exercize is to identify the preconditions that clarify the problem.
+The challenge in this exercise is to identify the preconditions that clarify the problem.

 ```java